agileandy/punter/refactor.md

 # Punter Game Refactoring Plan

 This document outlines a comprehensive plan to refactor the Punter game codebase into smaller, more maintainable modules with a maximum of 400-500 lines per file.
+The refactoring aims to improve code organization, maintainability, and developer experience.

 ## Current State